 By using this map, Disha Shetty, a co-founder of NOAH, realized that Kaliapat and its surrounding areas had seen a severe decrease in surface water in the past three decades.
 Read the story here.
 It’s an example of how the map and long-term climate data can be used to both locate areas facing distress and enhance storytelling.

-A huge thanks to the Brown Institute for Media Innovation, which provided a grant to make this interactive map possible.
+The Brown Institute for Media Innovation provided a grant to make this application possible.

-The International Research Institute for Climate and Society also helped us with integral data support during the development of the application.
+The International Research Institute for Climate and Society provided integral data support during the construction of the application.

 We used open-source data to build this platform, and we’re eager to share what we’ve collected.
 If you’re interested in interacting with and interrogating the raw data, don’t hesitate to reach out.
 Our team can provide you with data that matches your region and time-period of interest, and talk through any questions you may have.

 You can reach us at firstname.lastname@example.org.

 Sources: The National Oceanic and Atmospheric Administration (NOAA) Climate Prediction Center’s Climate Anomaly Monitoring System_OPI provided monthly rainfall data going back to 1978.
 Columbia University’s International Research Institute for Climate and Society houses this information and presents it in its own online map.